DavMila/explainer-scroll-start-target/README.md

 like in the gallery example below.

 ### Proposal
-Introduce a CSS property called `scroll-start-target` which can be used to indicate that the scroll container of the affected element (the `target`) should, on its initial appearance/layout in the page, be scrolled to the `target`.
+Introduce a CSS property called `scroll-initial-target` which can be used to indicate that the scroll container of the affected element (the `target`) should, on its initial appearance/layout in the page, be scrolled to the `target`.

-After the user agent detects an "explicit" scroll on the scroll container, `scroll-start-target` isn't active anymore and the scroll container can be freely scrolled.
+After the user agent detects an "explicit" scroll on the scroll container, `scroll-initial-target` isn't active anymore and the scroll container can be freely scrolled.
 An explicit scroll would be any scroll arising from a user's gesture, or a programmatic scroll API.

-`scroll-start-target` is also not to interfere with scrolling due to a [fragment identifiers](https://developer.mozilla.org/en-US/docs/Web/API/Location/hash#:~:text=fragment%20identifier) in a URL.
+`scroll-initial-target` is also not to interfere with scrolling due to a [fragment identifiers](https://developer.mozilla.org/en-US/docs/Web/API/Location/hash#:~:text=fragment%20identifier) in a URL.

 ### Use Cases